gaak99/oxly/README.md

 So you can edit and save the same file simultaneously on two Dropbox clients (usually Emacs/laptop and Orgzly/mobile) and then later run oxit on laptop to view/diff/merge/push revisions.

+oxit is most useful when you try to Orgzly `Sync` in this situation you see the "Both local and remote notebook have been modified" error msg.

-The `merge` cmd uses diff3(1) and will try to auto-merge.
-If it can't auto-merge all hunks the conflicts can be resolved by hand with Emacs' ediff-merge-with-ancestor (nice UI) or $EDITOR the diff3 output.
+The oxit `merge` cmd uses diff3(1) and will try to auto-merge.
+If it can't auto-merge all hunks the conflicts can be resolved by hand with Emacs' ediff-merge-with-ancestor (nice UI) or $EDITOR diff3-output (not so nice UI).

 My use case is two Dropbox clients (Emacs/Unix, Ogzly/Android) so more/other clients not tested but maybe can be done carefully and two at a time.
+Also see Caveats/Gotchas below.

 ## Status
 Used dailyish by the developer (w/2 Dropbox clients, Emacs laptop and Orgzly mobile) but that's total usage so far -- beta testers aka early adopters and comments/issues welcome (submit an issue/suggestion/question https://github.com/gaak99/oxit/issues).